OliverLemke/EnsembleClustering/README.md

 # EnsembleClustering
-Basic functions for Ensemble Clustering with pre-implemented Common-Nearest-Neighbor- and k-Means-clustering/interface
+Basic functions for Ensemble Clustering with pre-implemented Common-Nearest-Neighbor-clustering and k-Means-interface